Top 50 Must-Read College Campus Blogs

 - Every Day Should be Saturday, SB Nation: Considered the college football blog by some, EDSBS has no problem telling it like it is.
 Its irreverent tone and sometimes crude humor mean this blog is definitely not intended for little eyes.

 - The M Zone, University of Michigan: The maize and blue are out in full force at The M Zone.
-Read along for the latest word on the UM football squad.
+Read along for the latest word on the Michigan football squad.

 - College Recruiting Blog, National Collegiate Scouting Association: If you'd rather be on the field instead of cheering from the stands, the NCSA blog provides a look inside the recruiting process.